mixmastamyk/console/readme.rst

     >>> fg.green + 'Hello World!' + fg.default
     '\x1b[32mHello World!\x1b[39m'

-But there are better ways.
+But there are even more convenient ways, read on.

-FYI, the string  ``'\x1b'`` represents the ASCII Escape character (27 in decimal, ``1b`` hex).
+FYI, the string  ``'\x1b'`` represents the ASCII Escape character (``27`` in decimal or ``1b`` hex).
-Command 32 turns the text green and 39 back to the default color, but there's no need to worry about that.
+Command 32 turns the text green and 39 back to the default color.
+But, there's no need to worry about any of that.
 That's why you're here.

-Printing to a supporting terminal from Python might look like this:
+Printing to a supporting terminal from Python might also look like this:

 .. note::